peripheralvisions/bootmine-front-end-assignment/README.md

     * Not having this crucial feature turns organizing app into a shopping list app.
 Any user would prefer to change the position of created cards.
 4. Cards can't change color.
     * The main feature of using notes is the fact that they often are different colored.
 The purpose of different colors is that people can easier remember color-coded notes.
 Having the option to color-code notes is absolutely vital for a note taking app.
+5. Deleting multiple cards takes too long.
+    * You have to go through confirmation modal with every deletion which makes deleting multiple elements a pain and pain is not good for UX.

 ### Smaller concerns
 1. Placement of delete action
-    * Personally, over the years I adjusted to having a delete icon near the edge.
+    * A lot of applications place their delete button near the edge.
+Personally I got adjusted to that.